 - Stay out of direct sunlight, especially when the sun's rays are the strongest (between 10 a.m. and 4 p.m.).

-- Use sunscreen (look for “broad-spectrum,” with SPF 30 or higher) and lip balm with sunscreen.
+- Use sunscreen (look for a “broad-spectrum” product with a SPF of 30 or higher) and lip balm with sunscreen.

 - Wear long pants, long sleeve shirts, and wide-brimmed hat when outdoors.